Your dog's diet

 - Look for a manufacturer who is part of the Pet Food Manufacturer’s Association (PFMA).
 They voluntarily meet extra requirements.

-- Veterinary staff will have a good idea of which brands are established, high-quality and do the right checks, so ask your vet or vet nurse for a recommendation if you’re not sure.
+- Veterinary staff will have a good idea of which brands are well established, high-quality and do the right checks, so ask your vet or vet nurse for a recommendation if you’re not sure.

 There are some things that can just come down to personal choice when it comes to pet food.

 - Ingredients.
-Some pet foods specifically advertise that they have ‘human-grade’ ingredients, or that they list out their ingredients in full.
+Some dog foods specifically advertise that they have ‘human-grade’ ingredients, or that they list out their ingredients in full.
 It’s nice to know what’s in your pet’s food, but all ingredients used in pet foods legally need to pass a vet inspection as ‘fit for consumption’.
 Ingredients or categories listed on pet food labels like ‘meat and meat derivatives’ (a legal term for proteins from animal sources) or ‘oils and fats’ can be used rather than listing them all out.
-This is a labelling choice by the manufacturer and doesn’t always reflect the quality of the food or how good nutrition your pet will get from it, so unless your pet has a food allergy it doesn’t help you select a food.
+This is a labelling choice by the manufacturer and doesn’t always reflect the quality of the food or how much nutritional value your pet will get from it, so unless your pet has a food allergy it doesn’t help you select a food.

 - Flavour.
 Some dogs seem to prefer (or dislike) certain flavours of pet food, so you might want to stick with ones they like.
 Some dogs aren’t picky and will eat whatever is going.
 The best flavour is one your dog will eat!

 - Texture.
 Different dog foods might be in different forms, for example meat chunks versus pate, or different shaped kibble.
 Again, which you pick doesn’t matter as long as your dog is happy eating it

 If your pet has a medical condition follow your vet's advice on what to feed them.
 For certain conditions, for example kidney disease, special diets are available which will help them live longer and have more comfortable lives.